kallistahalim/HangMan/README.md

 # HangMan
 I am relearning step by step.
-Let's see how screw up it would be
+Let's see how screwed up it would be